What is Stonehenge?

 Another popular theory associates the Stonehenge with the Arthurian legend of King Arthur and the sorcerer Merlin.
 The legends depict the rocks as healing stones brought from Africa to Ireland by Giants.
 The king wanted to erect a monument that would honor fallen soldiers and Merlin advised the king to consider the healing stones.
 The legend also depicts that Constantine III and Uther Pendragon, the father of King Arthur are buried there.

-The Stonehenge is a mysterious monument.
-The creation of the Stonehenge belongs to a now nonexistent civilization with no written records.
+This mysterious monument belongs to a now nonexistent civilization with no written records.
 Some attribute the creation of the Stonehenge to extra-terrestrial lifeforms.
-Today millions of people travel to the Stonehenge to see the Wonder of the Ancient World.
+Today millions of people travel to see the Wonder of the Ancient World.